sshadr/sshadr.github.io/content/_index.md

 news:
   - "Attended EGSR 2024 in London!
 Was awesome meeting so many cool researchers and new friends !"
-  - "Attended EGSR 2024 in London!
-Was awesome meeting so many cool researchers and new friends !"
-  - "Attended EGSR 2024 in London!
-Was awesome meeting so many cool researchers and new friends !"
-  - "Attended EGSR 2024 in London!
-Was awesome meeting so many cool researchers and new friends !"
-  - "Attended EGSR 2024 in London!
-Was awesome meeting so many cool researchers and new friends !"
-  - "Attended EGSR 2024 in London!
-Was awesome meeting so many cool researchers and new friends !"
-  - "Attended EGSR 2024 in London!
-Was awesome meeting so many cool researchers and new friends !"

 # publications should just create a publications.yaml file in data and use it everywhere